doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Let's examine the response from DockerHub.

-Again, from the Containerd logs*, the response looks like this:
+Again, from the Containerd logs, the response looks like this:

 `containerd.log`
 ```json